theflockers/release-service-bundles/tasks/apply-mapping/README.md

 | dataPath          | Path to the JSON string of the merged data to use in the data workspace                      | No       | -             |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components                             | Yes      | false         |

+## Changes in 1.8.1
+* Fixed substitution logic to prevent incomplete replacements in `translate_tags`.

 ## Changes in 1.8.0
 * Enhanced tag generation by adding support for the {{ incrementer }} variable:
   * The {{ incrementer }} variable automatically finds the highest existing incremented tag